 By Rick Steves

 Évora's walled city is compact.
-The main sights are clustered within a five-minute walk of the main square, Praça do Giraldo (PRA-suh doo zhee-RAHL-doo).
-The square was named for Giraldo the Fearless, the Christian knight who led a surprise attack and retook Évora from the Moors in 1165.
-As thanks, Giraldo was made governer of the town and the symbol of the city (Évora's coat of arms is a knight on a horse; see it crowning the lampposts).
+The main sights are clustered within a five-minute walk of the main square, Praça do Giraldo.
+The square had been the town's market during the Moorish period, and it remains a center of commerce and conviviality for country folk who come to Évora for their weekly shopping.
+Later it was named for Giraldo the Fearless, the Christian knight who led a surprise attack and retook Évora from the Moors in 1165.
+As thanks, Giraldo was made governer of the town and the symbol of the city.
 On this square, all that's left of several centuries of Moorish rule is their artistry, evidenced by the wrought-iron balconies of the buildings that ring the square (and an occasional distinctive Mudejar "keyhole" window found throughout the town).

 In the 16th century, King John III lived in Évora for 30 years.
-The TI is inside the palace where the king's guests used to stay, but others weren't treated as royally.
+The town's tourist information office is inside the palace where the king's guests used to stay, but others weren't treated as royally.
 A fervent proponent of the Inquisition, King John sanctioned the deaths of hundreds of people burned as heretics on this square.
 Now it's just a sleepy square, perfect for strolling.

 The Roman temple, with its 14 Corinthian columns, was part of the Roman forum and the main square in the first century A.D.
 Today, the town's open-air concerts and events are staged here against an evocative temple backdrop.
 It's beautifully floodlit at night.
 While known as the Temple of Diana, it was more likely dedicated to the emperor.

 Évora's impressive cathedral was built after Giraldo's conquest — on the site of the mosque.
-Inside the cathedral, midway down the nave on the left, is a 15th-century painted marble statue of a pregnant Mary.
+Inside the cathedral is a 15th-century painted marble statue of a pregnant Mary.
 It's thought that early priests, hoping to make converts out of Celtic pagans who worshipped mother goddesses, felt they'd have more success if they kept the focus on fertility.
-Throughout Alentejo, there's a deeply felt affinity for this ready-to-produce-a-savior Mary.
+Throughout the Alentejo region, there's a deeply felt affinity for this ready-to-produce-a-savior Mary.
 Loved ones pray here for blessings during difficult deliveries.
 Across the aisle, a more realistic Renaissance Gabriel, added a century later, comes to tell Mary her baby won't be just any child.
 The 16th-century pipe organ still works, and the 18th-century high altar is Neoclassical.
 The muscular Jesus — though carved in wood — matches the marble all around.

 A three-minute walk from the main square is the Church of St. Francis.
-The saint, who valued simplicity, would likely be horrified by the gilded excess.
+The saint, who valued simplicity, would likely be horrified by the gilded excess here.

-A bone chapel (Capela dos Ossos) is outside, the right of the church entrance.
-The intentionally thought-provoking message above the chapel reads: "We bones in here wait for yours to join us."
-Inside the macabre chapel, bones line the walls as 5,000 skulls stare blankly at you from walls and arches.
+The main attraction at this church is its bone chapel (Capela dos Ossos), just outside the church entrance.
+The intentionally thought-provoking message above the chapel translates: "We bones in here wait for yours to join us."
+Inside the macabre chapel, bones line the walls and a chorus of skulls stares blankly at you from walls and arches.
 They were unearthed from various Évora churchyards.
 This was the work of three monks who were concerned about society's values at the time.
 They thought this would provide Évora, a town noted for its wealth in the early 1600s, with a helpful place to meditate on the transience of material things in the undeniable presence of death.
-The bones of the three Franciscan monks who founded the church in the 13th century are in the small white coffin by the altar.

 After reflecting on mortality, it's almost necessary to have a refreshing, cold drink in the pleasant public garden next to the church.
-The gardens, bigger than they look, contain an overly restored hunk of the 16th-century Royal Palace.
-Behind the palace, look over the stone balustrade to see a kids' playground and playfields.
+Just inside the gate, a statue of Vasco da Gama looks on with excitement as he discovers a little kiosk café nearby selling sandwiches, freshly baked goodies, and drinks.
+For a quick little lunch, try an empada de galinha (tiny chicken pastry) and perhaps a queijada (sweet cheese tart — a local favorite).
+The gardens contain an overly restored hunk of the 16th-century Royal Palace.
+If you look over the stone balustrade behind the palace, you'll gaze out onto a kids' playground and playfields.
 Life goes on — make no bones about it.